 Consumer electronic devices such as smartphones have become basic necessities of everyday life as our economy becomes increasingly digitalized.
 Continued growth of disposable income is fueling consumer electronics purchases in China.
-According to CIC, an independent consulting firm, annual new device shipment volume in China reached 537.8 million in 2020, and is forecasted to reach 726.7 million by 2025.
+According to CIC, an independent consulting firm, annual new device shipment volume in China reached 537.8 million in 2020, which was 1.8 times of the new device shipment volume of 294.8 million in the United States, and is forecasted to reach 726.7 million by 2025.
 Annual new consumer electronic devices retail sales reached RMB1,904.9 billion in 2020, and is forecasted to reach RMB2,972.1 billion by 2025.